soto-nicole/sem-coursework/use-cases/use-case-23.md

 ### Preconditions

 - We know the area we want to limit population data to:
-    - Specific continent
+    - Each continent
 - Database contains current world population numbers, including for those living in cities and not living in cities, for each continent.

 ### Success End Condition

-A report is available for the Advertising team to provide insights into the population living within and outside cities in a continent, facilitating the creation of targeted advertisements.
+A report is available for the Advertising team to provide insights into the population living within and outside cities in each continent, facilitating the creation of targeted advertisements.

 ### Failed End Condition